 If you have moderate or severe heart failure, your maximum dose of Remicade is lower than usual.
 (Specifically, 5 milligrams per kilogram of body weight.)

 Also, your doctor may slow down your Remicade infusion if you have an infusion reaction.
 This refers to side effects that can develop during or after an infusion.
 (See “How Remicade is given” just above for details.)

 If you miss an appointment for a Remicade injection, call your doctor’s office or clinic right away to reschedule.
-Your doctor can also help readjust your infusion schedule for future doses, if necessary.
+If necessary, your doctor can also help readjust your infusion schedule for future doses.

 It’s important to attend all your infusion appointments.
 Regularly missing doses can cause the drug to be less effective than usual.
 This may cause the symptoms of the condition you’re taking the drug for to come back or get worse.